Joaquín Gutiérrez: Life in Chile and return to Costa Rica

 Shortly thereafter, Gutiérrez traveled to Chile.
 He was attracted by the election of Pedro Aguirre Cerda, Chile's first leftist president.
 He returned to Costa Rica but was drawn back to Chile by a job offer from Editorial Nascimiento, one of Chile's largest publishing houses.
 He began working there while also contributing to Frente Popular (People's Front) and El Siglo (The Century), two leftist newspapers.
 In 1941, Gutiérrez was awarded the Rapa Nui Prize for Literature in Chile.
 There, he met his wife, Elena Nascimento, with whom he had two daughters.

 Gutiérrez's communist sympathies increased during this time.
 He even arranged for Soviet spy Iosif Grigulevich to obtain a falsified Costa Rican passport in 1949, under the name Teodoro B. Castro.
-Grigulevich would go on to represent Costa Rica diplomatically while being involved in assassination attempts against Leon Trotsky and Josip Broz Tito.
+Grigulevich would go on to represent Costa Rica diplomatically while being involved in an assassination attempt against Josip Broz Tito.

 While in Chile, Gutiérrez worked as a translator for several news agencies, including Reuters, UPI, and the Associated Press.
 He continued his work as an editor and journalist and eventually started traveling as a correspondent.
 In 1962, Gutiérrez went to the Soviet Union where he reported from various regions within the communist country.
 He chronicled the space race and the internal political struggles between Nikita Khrushchev and Leonid Brezhnev.
-Gutiérrez also traveled to Vietnam to interview Ho Chi Minh in an article titled "With Uncle Ho," a reference to Uncle Sam, as well as other Vietnamese leaders.
+Gutiérrez also traveled to Vietnam to interview Ho Chi Minh in an article titled "With Uncle Ho," as well as other Vietnamese leaders.

 He returned to Chile to continue working as a translator and journalist.
 Chilean President Salvador Allende put Gutiérrez in charge of Editora Nacional Quimantú, a publisher that focused on literature for the working class in that country.
-In 1972, when Augusto Pinochet deposed and began a military dictatorship, Gutiérrez returned to Costa Rica.
+In 1972, when Augusto Pinochet deposed Allende and began a military dictatorship, Gutiérrez returned to Costa Rica.

 He continued his literary career and even began teaching at the University of Costa Rica.
 While writing his own books and stories, he also translated and published Shakespeare's King Lear in 1981, Macbeth in 1986, Julius Caesar in 1994, as well as Hamlet.
 He wanted to add a Latin-American voice to the translations, as opposed to the more peninsular approach traditionally taken toward Shakespeare.
 Later, Gutiérrez translated the works of Mao Zedong from English to Spanish.

 Gutiérrez remained politically active, even running for vice-president two times with Pueblo Unido (People's United), a leftist coalition party.

 Until his last few months, Gutiérrez continued writing.
 He died of heart failure in 2000 at 82 years old following a respiratory infection.
 He is buried at the Cementario General (General Cemetery) in downtown San José.
 He is the grandfather of film director Ishtar Yasin Gutierrez.